-The Honors Advisors are committed to the education of the holistic student through effective advising, empowerment of the student body, and the establishment of a professional environment.
+The Honors College Advisors are committed to the education of the holistic student through effective advising, empowerment of the student body, and the establishment of a professional environment.

-Honors advising is a supplemental service for students enrolled in the Honors College.
-Services are designed to work with the efforts of the college advisors, not in place of them.
-Honors students are divided by college to be advised by Honors Advisors.
-Students in the Colleges of Agriculture, Architecture, Design and Construction, Business, Engineering, and the School of Nursing are advised by Ms. Molly Jenkins.
-Students in the Colleges of Education, Human Sciences, Liberal Arts, Sciences & Mathematics, and the School of Forestry & Wildlife Sciences are advised by Ms. Elizabeth Reed.
+The goal of the academic advisors is to successfully guide students through the Honors College curriculum.
+Their services are designed to work with the efforts of the college advisors, not in place of them.
+Advising in the Honors College is by college.
+Students in the Colleges of Agriculture, Architecture, Design and Construction, Business, Sciences & Mathematics, and the School of Forestry & Wildlife Sciences are advised by Ms. Sarah Crim.
+Students in the Colleges of Education, Engineering, Human Sciences, Liberal Arts, and the School of Nursing are advised by Ms. Molly Jenkins.